flashbots/relayscan/docs/adr1-202405-bidstream.md

 - Ultrasound bid stream
 - Data API polling
+- Output
-- Writing to single CSV
+  - Writing to csv for top and all bids
+  - Cache for deduplication

 Next up: